 Detox is only the first step toward recovery.
 Rehabilitation is necessary to ensure long-term sobriety.
 In general, a longer duration between the completion of detoxification and enrollment in a rehab center is associated with a higher rate of relapse.
 Various options exist for the treatment of addiction to synthetic cathinones, including enrollment in an inpatient or outpatient rehab, partial hospitalization programs.
 Treatment for bath salt addiction involves the use of various behavioral approaches such as cognitive behavioral therapy, contingency management programs and motivational enhancement therapy.

-If you or a loved one struggle with bath salts, contact The Recovery Village Palm Beach to speak with a representative about getting the help needed to address addiction and any co-occurring mental health disorders.
+If you or a loved one struggle with bath salts, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about getting the help needed to address addiction and any co-occurring mental health disorders.

 Cottencin, Olivier; Rolland, Benjamin; Karila, Laurent.
 “New designer drugs (synthetic cannabinoids and synthetic cathinones): review of literature.”
 Current Pharmaceutical Design, January 2014.
 Accessed July 27, 2019.